inferno4670/SlotSwapper/README.md

 2. Check that the build and output directories are correctly specified
 3. Verify environment variables are set correctly
 4. Make sure the install and build commands are correct
+5. Confirm the `frontend` directory exists and contains the React application

 ## Known Issues and Assumptions